The Terminator wants to be your next travel agent. “New artificial intelligence promises to make travel a little smarter. Does it?”

 “An Aeromexico refund runaround with a surprise ending”

-This is the West Edmonton Mall, the largest mall in North America and Alberta’s number-one tourist attraction.
+This is the West Edmonton Mall, the largest shopping center in North America and Alberta’s number-one tourist attraction.
 It’s unbelievably enormous.
 That’s Aren standing near the rail.
 Note the life-size replica of the Santa Maria just below him.